thomassuedbroecker/ce-cns-problem/documentation/setup-example.md

 #### Step 1: Clone the GitHub project to the `IBM Cloud Shell`

-Insert these commands to clone the GitHub project to the `IBM Cloud Shell`
+Insert these commands to clone the GitHub project to the `IBM Cloud Shell`.

 ```sh
 git clone https://github.com/thomassuedbroecker/ce-cns.git